aiidalab/aiidalab/docs/source/usage/index.rst

    Click on the :fa:`arrow-circle-up` **Update** button to upgrade the app.

-   By default, the app will be updated to the latest available version, howevever you can alternatively select any available version, including a version that is lower than the currently installed one.
+   By default, the app will be upgraded to the latest available version, howevever you can alternatively select any available version, including a version that is lower than the currently installed one.

 .. _app-store:uninstall: